This post may contain affiliate links, which help keep this content free. (Full disclosure)

-- Green goddess cobb salad – Add fresh tomatoes and hard boiled eggs for a classic cobb salad flavor.
+- Green goddess cobb salad – Add fresh tomatoes and hard boiled eggs (or soft boiled eggs) for a classic cobb salad flavor.

-- Use different meats – Make green goddess shrimp salad with grilled shrimp skewers, swap chicken with sirloin steak, or top with grilled salmon.
+- Use different meats – Make green goddess shrimp salad with grilled shrimp skewers, swap chicken with sirloin steak to make a steak salad, or top with grilled salmon.

 - Add crunch – Although not traditional, this salad would pair nicely with grain-free croutons, almond flour tortilla chips, or cheddar parmesan crisps.